 - Physical Health and Fitness Benefits

 Mountaineering is a physical activity that requires you to be physically healthy and capable.
-You start to get in better shape as you prepare your trip by engaging in exercises.
+You start to get in better shape as you prepare for your trip by engaging in exercises.
 From cardiovascular exercises to core strength build-up, you will be working on various parts of your body.
 During your trip, you will be depending on your core muscles the majority of the time.
 Not only is this is the chance to use your strength, but you will simultaneously be working on your body as well.
 Thus, peak climbing and mountaineering are a great way to keep yourself physically fit.

 - Experience in New Culture

-Peak Climbing and Mountaineering are a level above from the normal treks.
+Peak Climbing and Mountaineering are a level above the normal treks.
 These journeys continue along the trekking trails and, later, begin the actual scaling of the mountain.
 While on the journey, one can come across a variety of people, cultures, and traditions.
 These interactions are the soulful way of filling the gaps on the trek.
 Similarly, meeting new people and the cultural exchanges you have with them are insightful to both the involved parties.
 You can get to experience the culture and rituals of the ethnic communities living along the trails.
 Some of the ethnic communities you might encounter on the journey are Sherpa, Tamang, Gurung, Thakali, Thakuri, and Tibetans among others.

-- Peak Climbing Instills Patience, Endurance and Persistence
+- Peak Climbing Instills Patience, Endurance, and Persistence

 Peak climbing isn’t only about climbing high peaks and satisfying the needs for adventure.
 Mountaineering activities including peak climbing and expeditions are challenging and risky.
 People have to learn to develop patience and endurance in order to continue on their arduous journeys.
 Thus, peak climbing and mountaineering help develop the persistence to carry on and mental fortitude to persevere.
-There are many famous peaks known for its harsh and vigorous climbing routes yet having priceless rewards at the summit.
+There are many famous peaks known for their harsh and vigorous climbing routes yet having priceless rewards at the summit.
 The most sought-after destinations for peak climbing and mountaineering require you to be at the top of your physical fitness.
-With ample training and experienced guides, you can easily conquer the Himalaya of your choosing.
+With ample training and experienced guides, you can easily conquer the Himalayas of your choosing.
 After climbing the rough and wild routes of the Himalayas, the feeling of accomplishment and pride will be a trophy you will hold onto for a lifetime.
 The experience of climbing in the scenic beauty of Nepal will surely leave you with unforgettable memories to cherish.